The Best Chocolate Chip Cookie in Every State

 The chocolate chip cookie is kind of like the little black dress of the bakery world: It's timeless, you never tire of it, and you can always count on it to make you feel just a little bit better.
-While trendy treats like cronuts and cruffins may come and go, the chocolate chip cookie has been a mainstay for over eighty years.
-Whether crispy, chewy, or soft; studded with milk or dark chocolate; one thing's for sure: this cookie is the epitome of comfort food—especially when served warm from the oven.
-That's why we decided to round up the best chocolate chip cookie in every state—so you can recapture a bit of childhood nostalgia, or perhaps even discover an innovative twist on the classic confection that surprises you in the best way.
+While trendy treats like cronuts and cruffins may come and go, the chocolate chip cookie has been a mainstay for more than 80 years.
+Whether crispy, chewy, or soft, studded with milk or dark chocolate, one thing's for sure: This cookie is the epitome of comfort food, especially when served warm from the oven.
+That's why we decided to round up the best chocolate chip cookie in every state so you can recapture a bit of childhood nostalgia, or perhaps even discover an innovative twist on the classic confection that surprises you in the best way.

 Methodology: We worked with Yelp to determine the best bakery in every state.
 Yelp notes, "We identified businesses in the restaurants and food categories with a large concentration of reviews mentioning 'chocolate chip cookie,' then ranked those spots using a number of factors including the total volume and ratings of reviews mentioning 'chocolate chip cookie.'"

 After reviewing the top two or three businesses in every state according to Yelp's data, we selected one that amassed particularly standout reviews for its chocolate chip cookie.
 From hip coffeehouses to family-owned bakeshops, here are the spots worth scoping out for your favorite treat.
 And for more food news, sign up for our newsletter to get daily recipes and food news in your inbox!